Air Conditioner Repair Checklist

 - Leading your system to stop working faster

-If you aren’t sure when you last replaced yours, turn off your system completely and remove the filter.
+If you aren’t sure when you last replaced your filter, turn off your system completely and remove the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It may also be situated in an adjoining filter case or wall-mounted return air grille.

 Angle the filter up to the light.
 If you see a lot of dust, you should get a new one.